-From consumer threats (such as identity theft) to enterprise threats (e.g. loss of personally identifiable information data) to government threats, there is little doubt that sophisticated adversaries are causing malicious effects.
+From consumer threats such as identity theft, to enterprise threats such as the loss of personally identifiable information data, to government threats, there is little doubt that sophisticated adversaries are causing malicious effects.

 An important characteristic of ACSRC is its research capabilities and expertise covering both theory and practice in addressing the challenges that arise in achieving secure systems in a heterogeneous mobile distributed environment involving distributed systems, wireless, broadband and peer to peer networks, mobile devices and distributed information services.